jromani/Student_Import/README.md

 studentAccounts9.csv is a sample file with fictional data used to test out the import.

 Use this application/script at your own risk.

+Next Steps:
+Add modules for comparing data from yesterday to today to determine if a student was transfered between buildings If a student is transfered, then move them to the correct new organizational unit within google, remove them fron the printer group and add them to the correct building printer group.